zaproxy/zaproxy-website/site/content/blog/2020-04-09-automate-security-testing-with-zap-and-github-actions/index.md

           cmd_options: '-a'
 ```

-Also, you can view the scan logs by navigating to the ZAP scan job.
+Also, you can view the scan logs by navigating to the ZAP [scan job](https://github.com/zaproxy/zaproxy-website/runs/573792586?check_suite_focus=true).

 ![scan-job](./images/scan-job.png)

-We are excited to here your thoughts and feedback for our new ZAP Baseline Action.
-Reach us through our dev group or
+We are excited to hear your thoughts and feedback for the new ZAP Baseline Action.
+Reach us through the dev group or
 for any additional enhancements please feel free to create an issue in the [following repository](https://github.com/zaproxy/action-baseline).